High School Experience Students

 - School Approval Form with a written recommendation regarding preparedness for college work

-- Official transcript of all secondary work to date with a minimum 3.5 GPA
+- Official transcripts of all secondary work to date with a minimum 3.5 GPA

 - List of courses in progress and courses planned for the current or upcoming year